Carbohydrates – The Master Fuel

 [For example, four hours before the event, it is suggested that the athlete consume 1.5 grams of carbohydrates per pound of body weight, whereas one hour before the competition, the athlete would consume 0.5 grams of carbohydrates per pound of body weight.]

 *Remember that sports drinks are beverages that contain electrolytes and carbohydrates, not caffeine and other stimulants.
-For more information on sports drinks and hydration, read the Fluids and Hydration section on page 22.
+For more information on sports drinks and hydration, read the Fluids and Hydration section.

 Eating At All-Day Events: